A collective of dedicated members

 Director, Manitoba

 Geneviève Pelletier is a Métis creator and director from Winnipeg, located on Treaty #1 territory.
-Since 2012, she has been proudly leading the artistic direction of Théâtre Cercle Molière.
-She is interested in the intersections of cultures and the numerous possibilities emerging in this increasingly smaller world, creating fertile and complex spaces for artistic creation.
+Since 2012, she has been delighted to be at the helm of Théâtre Cercle Molière as its artistic director.
+She is interested in cultural intersections and the multiple possibilities opening up in a world that is becoming smaller and smaller, giving rise to fertile and complex spaces for creation.

 Angélique Bernard